-- -Parent Surveys on LCAP/CUSD Board Goals: - 2 district-wide parent surveys were issued to gather feedback on LCAP Goal 2 Communication (fall 2016) and Goal 1 Learning (winter 2017).
+- -Parent Surveys on LCAP/CUSD Board Goals: - 3 district-wide parent surveys were issued to gather feedback on LCAP Goal 2 Communication (fall 2016), Goal 1 Learning (winter 2017), and Goal 3 Support (spring 2017).
 Results are incorporated into the "Identified Needs" section before each goal (see pages 34 and 50), which directly relate to both metrics and key actions in these areas. - -Governing Board meetings and workshops related to the LCAP and budget were held on the following dates: